RED WINE. BAY LEAVES. GHEE.

 Arusha, Bourbon, Typica

 The Full Story

-Kunjin is the name of coffees processed at a centralized plantation mill called Kindeng, in the Kindeng region of the Western Highlands.
+Kunjin is the name of this coffee processed at a centralized plantation mill called Kindeng in the Western Highlands.
 Kunjin is the name of a nearby region from which many local producers bring their coffee.
-The mill purchases cherry from smallholder farmers who each has about 1.5 hectares of land, growing about 2,500 trees per hectare.
-Through the centralized milling and drying, our partners on the ground control quality at the processing level: Day lots are cupped and separated to build our containers, and lots which are microlotworthy are processed separately.
-Coffee is processed in a leased, vintage John Gordon–brand wet mill in an old plantation left over from colonial times, as owning a mill or even property in PNG is risky: It takes years to establish a reputation of trust with the local tribes, and there is always risk of losing a deal or relationship over the perception of division of wealth.
-Cherries are bought and sorted, then depulped and fermented dry for 24 hours.
-They are washed and dried on tarpaulins for three to six days
+The mill purchases coffee cherries from smallholder farmers who each have about 1.5 hectares of land.
+Through the centralized milling and drying, our partners on the ground control quality at the processing level.
+Day lots are cupped and separated to build our containers while microlot grades are processed separately.
+Coffee is processed in a leased, vintage John Gordon wet mill in an old plantation left over from colonial times, as owning a mill or even property in PNG is risky.
+It takes years to establish a reputation of trust with the local tribes and there is always risk of losing a deal or relationship over the perception of division of wealth.